8ta4/gag/README.md

    ## Process
    1. Identify a modified phrase that:
+      - Uses a replaced word familiar to the audience of the article
+      - Is a modification of an original phrase familiar to the audience of the article
       - Has a completely different meaning from the original phrase
       - Relates to concepts in the article
    2. Create a punchline that: